People with felony records can now vote in Nebraska — and it could help tip the balance in November

 The opinion also found unconstitutional a 2005 state law that restored the voting rights of people with felony convictions two years after they complete the terms of their sentences.

+But the justices diverged wildly in separate writings on whether they believe both voting-rights laws are constitutional.
+Several justices said the court should not reach a conclusion, while two of its most conservative members — Justices Jeffrey Funke and John Freudenberg — said they would find them unconstitutional.

+Miller-Lerman disagreed in a scathing retort, saying that to find the laws unconstitutional could disenfranchise 59,000 Nebraska residents who have been eligible to vote under the 2005 law for nearly two decades and that such a finding would consolidate power in the executive branch.

-The ACLU is representing advocacy group Civic Nebraska and two Nebraska residents, a Republican and an independent, who would be denied the right to vote under Evnen’s directive.
-Because Evnen’s move came only weeks ahead of the November election, the ACLU asked to take the lawsuit directly to the Nebraska Supreme Court, and the high court agreed.
+The ACLU is representing advocacy group Civic Nebraska and two Nebraska residents — Jeremy Jonak, who plans to register as a Republican, and Gregory Spung, an independent.
+Both men have felony records and would have been denied the right to vote under Evnen’s directive.
+Because Evnen’s move came only weeks ahead of the November election, the ACLU took the lawsuit directly to the Nebraska Supreme Court.

+“For so long, I was uncertain if my voice would truly count under this law,” Spung said in a statement.
+“Today’s decision reaffirms the fundamental principle that every vote matters.”

+“Over the years, so many of us have earned a second chance.
+We live in every part of the state, and the truth is most of us are just trying to live our lives and leave the past behind us," he said.

-Restoring the voting rights of former felons has drawn national attention in recent years.
+Restoration of the voting rights of people with felony convictions has drawn national attention in recent years.
 In Florida, lawmakers weakened a 2018 voter-approved constitutional amendment to restore the voting rights of most people convicted of felonies.
 Following that, an election police unit championed by Republican Gov. Ron DeSantis arrested 20 such people.
 Several said they were confused by the arrests because they had been allowed to register to vote.

 In Tennessee, lawmakers killed a bipartisan bill this year that would have let residents convicted of felonies apply to vote again without also restoring their gun rights.